-The HTTP check is packaged with the Agent, so simply install the Agent on any host from which you want to probe your HTTP sites.
+The HTTP check is included in the Datadog Agent package, so you don’t need to install anything else on the servers from which you will probe your HTTP sites.
 Though many metrics-oriented checks are best run on the same host(s) as the monitored service, you may want to run this status-oriented check from hosts that do not run the monitored sites.

 The HTTP check has more configuration options than many checks - many more than are shown above.
 Most options are opt-in, e.g. the Agent will not check SSL validation unless you configure the requisite options.
 Notably, the Agent will check for soon-to-expire SSL certificates by default.